buger/jsonparser/README.md

 It's hard to fully compare `jsonparser` and `easyjson` (or `ffson`), they a true parsers and fully process record, unlike `jsonparser` which parse only keys you specified.

-If you searching for replacement of `encoding/json` while keeping structs, `easyjson` is an amazing choise.
+If you searching for replacement of `encoding/json` while keeping structs, `easyjson` is an amazing choice.
 If you want to process dynamic JSON, have memory constrains, or more control over your data you should try `jsonparser`.

 `jsonparser` performance heavily depends on usage, and it works best when you do not need to process full record, only some keys.
 The more calls you need to make, the slower it will be, in contrast `easyjson` (or `ffjson`, `encoding/json`) parser record only 1 time, and then you can make as many calls as you want.